 The characteristics and advantages of PTFE

-    PTFE has the merit of good gliding and wearing qualities.
+PTFE has the merit of good gliding qualities.
 It has very low friction, as one can imagine by looking at a Teflon®-coated pan in the kitchen.

 The material is electrically insulating, has low surface tension and good chemical resistance, as well as UV and weather resistance.
 PTFE has moreover a high service temperature of right up to 260 °C.

 PTFE has low strength and rigidity and a high expansion coefficient, which can make the material soft when subjected to pressure.
 However, PTFE can be supplied with various additives such as glass or carbon.
 These increase strength for applications where this quality is necessary.